 If someone tells you, “Everyone needs a Trust!,” that is not true.
 However, a trust can offer a number of potential benefits of which you should be aware, and the importance and applicability of these benefits vary depending on your circumstances.

 The terminology can also be quite confusing.
 When most people are talking about a “trust”, they are talking about a “revocable” “living” trust, a trust you set up while you are alive, which you can change whenever you wish.
 There are other types of trusts, including trusts that can be set up under your will after your death (“testamentary trusts”) such as a trust for a child until a certain age.
 There are also “irrevocable trusts” that are set up for more specialized purposes such as estate tax planning or asset protection.
-The person who sets up a trust is called the settler, trustor or grantor (attorneys have a hard time agreeing on anything!) and the person in charge of assets under the trust is the trustee.
-However, most people start out as the settler and their own trustee, meaning they are the only one involved with the trust while they are alive and competent.
+The person who sets up a trust is called the settlor, trustor or grantor (attorneys have a hard time agreeing on anything!) and the person in charge of assets under the trust is the trustee.
+However, most people start out as the settlor and their own trustee, meaning they are the only one involved with the trust while they are alive and competent.

 Some of the potential benefits of a revocable living trust are: